aws-samples/serverless-java-frameworks-samples/quarkus/README.md

 The SnapStart version uses techniques called Priming and Class Preloading to optimize Lambda initialization time.
 You can learn more about SnapStart and Priming [here](https://aws.amazon.com/blogs/compute/reducing-java-cold-starts-on-aws-lambda-functions-with-snapstart/).

+For Class Preloading, include the `-verbose:class` JAVA_TOOL_OPTION JVM argument for the Lambda function in the SAM template and after a function invoke, a list of classes are output in CloudWatch Logs which can be preloaded by specifying them in the `resources/META-INF/quarkus-preload-classes.txt` file.
+Refer to the Quarkus AWS Lambda SnapStart [guide](https://quarkus.io/guides/amazon-snapstart#class-preloading) for details on Class Preloading.

 ### Option 3: GraalVM Native Image with Custom Runtime

 ```bash